Environmental Microbiology Laboratory 11:375:312 and 16:375:512

 Ethics

 - Plagiarism of any kind will not be tolerated.
 All students are required to turn in their own work and properly attribute all sources.
+Failure to do so will result in a failing grade.

 - It is expected that lab groups will collaborate on calculations and interpretations of experiments on lab reports.
 Other questions should be answered independently.